fulldecent/FDTake/README.md

 ## Support

- * Supports iPhones, iPods and iPads
+ * Supports iPhones, iPods, iPads and tvOS (but not tested)
  * Supported languages:
    - English
    - Chinese Simplified